undeadcat/undeadcat.github.io/_posts/2016-07-22-hello_world.markdown

 * reduce a system's latency by replacing compare-and-set with a global lock
 * submit some code to the Mono repository (ok, ok, just a failing [test](https://github.com/mono/mono/blob/5e81ed1e03581885585e819c3dc14e60455cf42d/mcs/tests/gtest-634.cs) for a [bug](https://bugzilla.xamarin.com/show_bug.cgi?id=33669) :))
 * use WinDbg to debug MS Word and determine the cause of an issue in production
-* ??? multiple Windows bugs (known to the world, but not available through Windows Update at the time)
+* trace the root cause of an issue to a Windows bug
 	* [Error messages when a 32-bit application has the /LARGEADDRESSAWARE option](https://support.microsoft.com/en-us/kb/2588507)
 	* [Unexpected ASP.Net application shutdown after many App_Data file changes occur](https://support.microsoft.com/en-us/kb/3052480)

 	and my favorite one

 	* [All the TCP/IP ports that are in a TIME_WAIT status are not closed after 497 days from system startup in Windows Server 2008](https://support.microsoft.com/en-us/kb/2553549)
-* spend time lots and lots of time chasing tricky bugs in our code and in almost every library we use.
+* and generally spend time lots of time chasing tricky bugs in our code and in almost every library we use.

-The most eye-opening moment came when in two neighbouring weeks a colleague and me came across two particularly gnarly bugs and in both cases after hours of pulling hair and debugging the world were saved from going crazy only by bumping into a blog post from <https://www.zpqrtbnk.net/>.
+The most eye-opening moment came when in two neighbouring weeks a colleague and me came across two particularly gnarly bugs and in both cases after hours of pulling hair and debugging the world were saved from going crazy only by bumping into a blog post from <https://www.zpqrtbnk.net/> describing the bug.
 They were:

  * a .NET Framework bug related to CultureInfos crossing an appdomain (<https://www.zpqrtbnk.net/posts/appdomains-threads-cultureinfos-and-paracetamol>)